 Poppadoms are a lentil or chickpea-based crisp that are often served alongside curries.
 In the west, they are usually gluten free.
 However I found that in Sri Lanka, poppadoms sometimes were made of wheat, and often were cooked in wheat-contaminated oil.

-At a certain point, I stopped asking the chefs about poppadoms and just asked to have my curries without them to avoid potential cross contamination.
+At a certain point, I stopped asking the chefs about poppadoms and just asked to have my curries without them to avoid potential cross contact.

 Eating Out Gluten Free in Sri Lanka